RileyManda/recipe-app/README.md

 # 📖 [Recipe-App] <a name="about-project"></a>

-Recipe-App is a web application that allows users to add, update, and delete food items, recipes and shopping lists.
-It is built using Ruby on Rails and PostgreSQL as the database, and it includes comprehensive unit and integration tests implemented with RSpec and Capybara
+Recipe-App is a Rails web application that allows users to add, update, and delete food items, create recipes and generate a shopping list.
+It is built using Ruby on Rails and PostgreSQL as the database, and it includes comprehensive unit and integration tests implemented with RSpec and Capybara.

 ## 🛠 Built With <a name="built-with"></a>